YoussefTarek61/Youssef-Tarik-Portfolio/README.md

 ## 📊 Projects

+### 🐍 Python Projects

-### 1. Professional Sales Analysis
+- Professional Sales Analysis
-A sales data analysis project using Python to explore sales data and generate insights.

-**Tools:** Python, Pandas, NumPy, Matplotlib

-### 2. Pandas
+- Pandas Projects
+- NumPy Projects
+- Matplotlib Projects
+- Internship Project

+### 📗 Excel Projects

-Practice projects focused on data manipulation and analysis using Pandas.
+Projects focused on data cleaning, analysis, formulas, PivotTables, and reporting using Microsoft Excel.

-**Tool:** Pandas

-### 3. NumPy
+### 📈 Power BI Projects

+Interactive dashboards and data visualization projects using Microsoft Power BI.

+### 🗄️ SQL Projects

-Practice projects focused on numerical computing and data manipulation using NumPy.
+Projects focused on querying, analyzing, and extracting insights from databases using SQL.

-**Tool:** NumPy

-### 4. Matplotlib
-Practice projects focused on data visualization using Matplotlib.

-**Tool:** Matplotlib

-### 5. Internship Project
-A Python-based project completed as part of my practical learning.

-**Tool:** Python

-## 🎯 Goal
+## 🎯 About Me

-I am building my skills in Data Analysis and looking for opportunities to apply my knowledge to real-world data problems.
+I am building my skills in Data Analysis and developing practical projects using different data analysis tools.

+My goal is to apply my analytical skills to real-world business problems and grow as a Data Analyst.

 ---

-**Thank you for visiting my portfolio!**
+Thank you for visiting my portfolio!